Great Synagogue (Constanța): Condition

 As the Jewish population in Constanța declined, the synagogue fell into disuse.
 Photographs show the synagogue was still in use - and in good repair - as recently as 1996, but once abandoned, the building had been "ransacked of anything not nailed down".
 The structure of the building is still standing, but is in an advanced state of degradation and is in danger of collapsing.

 Only three of the four walls are intact, and the roof has partially collapsed.
 A tree grows in the middle of the sanctuary and most of the stained glass windows have been smashed.

 Journalists Florin Anghel and Cristian Andrei Leonte blamed local officials and popular opinion for allowing the building to "crumble to the point of collapse", noting that synagogues in other cities were "splendidly renovated and converted into cultural centres or exhibition halls."
 Aurel Vainer, president of the Federation of the Jewish Communities in Romania, blamed lack of interest for the deterioration of the synagogue.

 In November 2014, a team of architects from Bucharest were hired to inspect the building, assess the necessary repairs and estimate costs.
+In 2019, there was an outcry from the local Jewish community and in Israel after an unauthorized lingerie photo shoot was held in the synagogue and pictures were posted online.

+In June 2023, the president of the Romanian Jewish community announced that a contract to restore the synagogue had been signed.